trevormil/privatizing-blockchain-timestamps/README.md

 ## Setup
 Make sure all dependencies for [jsnark/libsnark](https://github.com/akosba/jsnark), [ethsnarks](https://github.com/HarryR/ethsnarks), [xjsnark](https://github.com/trevormil/xjsnark-circuits), and [Hardhat](https://hardhat.org/) are installed.
-We have only executed this on Ubuntu.
+Note we have only executed this on Ubuntu.

 We built libsnark with the ALT_BN_128 and MULTICORE flags turned on.

 Note that I hard copied my ./pinocchio and ./run_ppzksnark files from [jsnark/libsnark](https://github.com/akosba/jsnark) and [ethsnarks](https://github.com/HarryR/ethsnarks) respectively.
 These may not work on your machine, so you will need to copy over your built executables to the circuits folder and replace mine, if this is the case.